kir486680/csgo_aim/README.md

-# Fastest CSGO AI cheat!
+# Fastest CSGO Deep Learning cheat!
 New Features!

   - Extremely fast detection on GPU as well as good inference time on cpu
   - Even more accurate models.